 3.3 Capacity Development Process

 There are different ways to define the CD process with its stages.
 Just as capacity development needs to be context and case-specific, so also it needs to be viewed as аn iterativе process of assessment-design-application-learning-adjustment stages (Fig. 2).
-The WCDS prescribes a generic 5-step CD process as a simple approach based on large practical experience across UN development system.
+The WCDF prescribes a generic 5-step CD process as a simple approach based on large practical experience across UN development system.

 Care must be taken in the interpretation of these steps since they are not always carried out in a sequential or linear manner.
 The length of time it takes to complete each step will also vary from case to case.
 A great many factors are involved that impinge upon the effective completion of this process.